 The structure of your home - literally, the building: the roof, walls and windows.
 It also covers any permanent fixtures and fittings, such as kitchens, and bathrooms, as well as things like central heating storage tanks and permanently-fixed solar panels.

 A good buildings insurance policy should cover you for unforeseen events that are out of your control, for example: floods, fire, storm damage, vandalism and damaged caused by burst pipes.
 Temporary accommodation may also be provided in the event that your home becomes unsuitable to live in, but you should double-check this with your chosen insurer.

 General wear and tear or the maintenance of your home.
-Insurers also won’t shell out for loss or damage as a result of war or terrorism, and if your property is unoccupied for more than 30 days (and you don’t tell your insurer), you could be at risk risk of invalidating the policy.
+Most insurers also won’t cover loss or damage as a result of war or terrorism, and if your property is unoccupied for more than 30 days (and you don’t tell your insurer), you could be at risk risk of invalidating the policy.
 The length of this period may vary for each insurer, so check your policy.

 Buildings insurance does not cover the contents of your home or your personal belongings.

 Not necessarily.
 Although this is something a lot of people want from their insurance because it covers accidents around the home (spillages, etc.), most of the time it’s only offered as an add-on.
 Check with your provider.

 Yes.
 All decent buildings insurance policies should cover subsidence.
 If you notice cracks in the wall, or your property has suffered from subsidence before, you must tell your insurer straightaway.
 Keep in mind, though, that the excess payable if you want to claim for subsidence issues may be high.